pivotal/docs-tap/getting-started.md

 ### Add your application to the Tanzu Application Platform GUI Software Catalog

-To see this application in your organization catalog, you must register new entities as described below.
+To see this application in your organization catalog, you must register new entities as described in the following:

 1. Confirm you have installed the Blank Software Catalog (see [Configure the Tanzu Application Platform GUI](install.md#configure-tap-gui) for instructions).